prisonbookscollective/prisonbookscollective.github.io/support-us.md

 	</div>
 	<div class="content">
 		<h2 id="donate-books">Donate paperback books.</h2>
 		<p>We maintain a stock of over a thousand books spanning every genre.
 Below are the types of books that are requested often.
 We also keep an active <a href="{{ site.flyleaf_wishlist }}">wish list</a> at FlyLeaf, a local, independent bookstore.
-We are notified of purchases from our Flyleaf wish list and bring books to our workspace once they're ready.
+We are notified of purchases from our Flyleaf wish list and bring books to our workspace once they’re ready.
 If you would like to donate books directly to the group, please <a href="mailto:{{ site.help_email }}subject=Book%20Donation">contact us</a> and we will work with you to schedule a time to pick them up.</p>
-		<p><i>Please note that we can only accept <strong>paperback books</strong>, a common requirement of prisons, and cannot accept books with images of nudity, gang-related material, or anything related to tattooing.</i></p>
+		<p><i>Please note that we can only accept <strong>paperback books</strong>, as required by prisons, and cannot accept books with markings or highlighting, images of nudity, gang-related material, or anything related to tattooing.</i></p>
 		<a href="{{ site.flyleaf_wishlist }}" class="btn-secondary new-window">View our Flyleaf wish list</a>
 		<div class="genre-links">
 			<p class="label">High-Demand Books</p>